 - 2 eggs

 - 1 1/2 tsp. vanilla extract

 - 1 1/2 cups all-purpose flour

 - 1/4 tsp. nutmeg

-- For the topping: In a small bowl, mix together the brown sugar, flour, butter and chopped pecans.
-Sprinkle over the top of the batter.
+- In a separate bowl, make the crumble topping.
+Using a fork, mix together the flour, brown sugar, and cinnamon.
+Pour in the melted butter and mix together until crumbly and gravel-like.
+Sprinkle over the top of the batter in the pan.

 Wanna see what my blogger friends made?
 Check out these amazing posts by Karyn, Brianne, and Carrie that were inspired by our weekend in Charles Town, WV and our stay at the Hillbrook Inn & Spa.